MRYingLEE/Seq2Seq/README.md

 Some neurual network scripts support tabular one, somes do 3d one.

 ## Some related questions:
 Is this an autoML platform?
-NO!
+NO!<br>
 Are there any built-in models?
-Yes, but only for reference.
+Yes, but only for reference.<br>
 Are there hyperparamerters tuning built in?
-Yes.
+Yes.<br>

 # Which?
 Is this a whole pipeline framework?
 No, I won't cover data preprocessing, which can be covered by Time-series-Preprocessing-Studio-in-Jupyter (https://github.com/MRYingLEE/Time-series-Preprocessing-Studio-in-Jupyter ）.

 # Technology
 1. Tensorflow+Karas as deep learning framework.
-Tensorflow 2.x is preferred.
+Tensorflow 2.x is preferred.<br>
-Don’t mix tensorflow.keras and keras.
+Don’t mix tensorflow.keras and keras.<br>

 2. NNI (https://github.com/microsoft/nni ) may be used as hyperparameters tuning tools.
 3. Dataframe of Pandas instead of ndarray of Numpy will be used as basic data format. ndarray of Numpy will be used internally, but the data scientist need focus on Dataframe only.